 This breed also has protective tendencies and can be a very alert and watchful guardian.

-But remember, you don't have to have allergies to appreciate these rare, ancient and exotic dogs - their personalities and stunning looks makes any one of them a great choice for any person, or family, who wants a canine companion who's a bit out of the ordinary.
+You definitely don't need to have allergies to appreciate these rare, ancient and exotic hairless dogs - their personalities and stunning looks makes any one of them a great choice for any person, or family, who wants a canine companion who's a bit out of the ordinary.

-As people become more aware of them and captivated by their charm, hairless dogs are growing in popularity.
+As people become more aware of them and captivated by their charm, hairless dog breeds are growing in popularity.
 I expect that they will eventually be much more widely seen, and we'll continue to learn more about the unique and special characteristics that make them so appealing.